MCGrad: Multicalibration at Web Scale

 For every ML model evaluation on this ML platform, we collected parallel evaluation results \emph{with} and \emph{without} \ourmethod{}.
 We conducted data collection in two separate periods.
 Table~\ref{tab:prod_summary_stats} summarizes the results.
 In the first data collection period, we obtained results on $120$ binary classification production models.
-We found that applying \ourmethod{} post-processing improved logloss for $88.7\%$ of the models, compared to the production models without it.
+We found that applying \ourmethod{} post-processing improved log loss for $88.7\%$ of the models, compared to the production models without it.
 PRAUC improved for $76.7\%$ of the models, AUROC for $80.2\%$, and Expected Calibration Error (ECE)~\cite{naeini2015obtaining} for $86\%$.
 Note that on most models where no improvement was found, there was no metric degradation either, due to the early stopping.
-In Table~\ref{tab:prod_summary_stats} we can see that that the worst 10th-percentile metric effects of~\ourmethod{} still result in degradations.
+In Table~\ref{tab:prod_summary_stats} we can see that the worst 10th-percentile metric effects of~\ourmethod{} still result in degradations.
 We manually investigated a sample of those models, and found that these were mostly explained by errors by ML practitioners in the train and test set specification.
 E.g., in some cases the train and test set were clearly from a different population, or sample weights were defined in the train set but not in the test set.